 How come my gynecologist doesn’t prescribe bio-identical hormones?

-their line of products.
-Natural supplements such as vitamins and hormones are protected by
+of products.
+Natural supplements such as vitamins and hormones are protected by federal regulation and

 What is low Progesterone and how does it effect my health?

 Progesterone balances estrogen and the female reproductive cycle.
 Low progesterone

 results in symptoms of bloating, breast tenderness, cramping, headaches, irritability, mood swings, and